 In addition to radiation therapy that may follow the surgeries, you may be prescribed chemotherapy treatment or hormone therapy to attempt to remove any remaining cancer cells.

 If you choose to have a mastectomy, we provide a number of breast reconstruction options.
-In some cases, a breast surgeon with special expertise in reconstructive surgery may perform this operation at the same time as the mastectomy or after the mastectomy.
+Our plastic and reconstructive breast surgeons may perform this operation at the same time as the mastectomy or after the mastectomy.
 Patients may also consider the use of a breast prosthesis.

 Memorial Hermann Cancer Centers are accredited by the American College of Surgeons’ (ACoS) Commission on Cancer (CoC).
 This rare distinction is given to cancer programs that uphold the highest standard of care for patients.
 When you choose Memorial Hermann Cancer Centers for your cancer treatment, you can rest assured you will receive the best possible care delivered by a compassionate team of caregivers in a calm, healing environment.